-Susan E. Cogliano Sue served as Chairwoman as well as in various capacities since her election in 1989.
+Sue served as Chairman as well as in various capacities since her election in 1989.
 Together with her husband, Sue has provided delightful, catered refreshments at a number of Friends and Trustee programs.
 Sue has been a teacher in the Stoughton public school system for 28 years.
 Sue's "science magic" thrilled many children during princess party sleepovers and other programs.
 She also develops puppies into becoming seeing-eye dogs, patiently exposing them to various environments - including Trustee meetings.

 Peg's earliest association with the Library was as a volunteer during the electronic data conversion of our catalog.
 She was elected in 1995 and has served as Secretary to the Board and Chair of the Library Building Committee.
 Peg's background is in public relations, and she has written many press releases for the Board.
 Peg co-chaired major events at the Library including the Auction in 2002, the Library Opening Gala and Family Day Dedication in 2003.
 Peg has been active in updating the Library policy manual.
 Peg has taken several courses in Library Science.

-Emily was elected to the Board in 2013.
+Emily was elected to the Board of Trustees in 2013.
 Emily has been a board member of the Friends of the Library for many years, and in 2013 was appointed as a trustee of the library.
 Emily is the Coordinator of the Open Book Coffeehouse (sponsored by the Friends of the Library,) having served in that capacity since she organized it in February of 2006.
 Emily holds a Bachelors of Arts degree in Spanish with a minor in Portuguese from the University of Massachusetts, Amherst.
 She taught Spanish and Portuguese at the secondary level for several years.
-She has been an interpretive ranger for the National Park Service since 1990, and has worked for Boston National Historical Park, Boston Harbor Islands National Park, and is currently employed at New Bedford Whaling National Historical Park.
+She worked for the National Park Service as an interpretive ranger from 1990-2019, at Boston National Historical Park, Boston Harbor Islands National Park, and New Bedford Whaling National Historical Park.
 Since the inception of the Open Book Coffeehouse she has been responsible for booking all of the performers each year (September through June), writing and sending out publicity, and coordinating volunteers to help run the coffeehouse.